-Snoozing crew raises specter of criminal charge in boat fire
+Boat fire wreckage taken to navy base for investigation

 “You want to cooperate with authorities when there’s a casualty.
 But you have to draw that fine line,” Mercante said.
 “It comes down to a decision between cooperation and incrimination.”

 The captain and four crew members were asleep on the vessel’s upper deck and survived.
-The sixth, a 26-year-old deckhand named Allie Kurtz , was sleeping below deck and perished with the boat’s 33 passengers.
+The sixth, a 26-year-old deckhand named Allie Kurtz, was sleeping below deck and perished with the boat’s 33 passengers.

-Kurtz’s grandmother, Doris Lapporte, said she was too distraught to comment on the National Transportation Safety Board findings, issued days before the family planned to scatter her granddaughter’s ashes at sea.
+Kurtz’s grandmother, Doris Lapporte, said she was too distraught to comment on the NTSB findings, issued days before the family planned to scatter her granddaughter’s ashes at sea.

 “I have nightmares every day about her going up in flames,” Lapporte said, crying.
 “This isn’t the time to talk about how angry I am or how I feel.”